jobsort/jobsort/leetcode/set-mismatch.md

----
-name: "Set Mismatch"
-title: "LeetCode Set Mismatch Solution"
-description: "Solution for you have a set of integers s, which originally contains all the numbers from 1 to n.
-Unfortunately, due to some error, one of the numbers in s got duplicated to another number in the set, which results in repetition of one number and loss of another number.
-You are given an integer array nums representing the data status of this set after the error.
-Find the number that occurs twice and the number that is missing and return them in the form of an array."
-published: "2021-08-29 PDT"
-modified: "2021-08-29 PDT"
----

 # Set Mismatch Problem & Solution

 You have a set of integers `s`, which originally contains all the numbers from 1 to `n`.